 Coccydynia may even shoot through your tailbone without any notice at all.
 This sudden attack can be so painful at times that you might find it hard to move, sit, or even stand up straight.

 Why sudden tailbone pain happen

 Most jobs are supposed to be done sitting on a chair like garments workers, bank counters, restaurant cashiers, and including desk jobs.
-So, people involved in such jobs are hampering their spinal structures by sitting too long in one place.
+So, people involved in such jobs are hampering their spinal structures by sitting too long in one place and cause sudden tailbone pain.
 These, unknowingly are leading them to coccydynia or tailbone pain in any sudden period.

 Pilonidal Cyst is a sack formed at the top of the sacrum filled with debris and hair.
 Initially, there occurs abscess and often leads to infection if not treated and frequently exposed to unhygienic conditions.

 Men are more at risk than women of pilonidal cyst as they grow more hair at the upper cleft of the buttock.
 Often these hairs deposit on the pores to form the abscess or blister.

 - Thick body hair